 DDT programmes that have target of opportunity runs should mark their corresponding Run Types as "TOO" in the \ObservingRun macro.
 See the ESOFORM User Manual for more details.
-DDT programmes involving ToO runs should also fill in the \TOORun macros in the ESOFORM proposal template as instructed.
+DDT programmes involving TOO runs should also fill in the \TOORun macros in the ESOFORM proposal template as instructed.

 Approved DDT proposals are carried out in Service Mode on Paranal and Chajnantor, or in Visitor Mode override on La Silla.
-Very few non-time-critical DDT proposals are foreseen to be approved so should be considered for DDT allocation and why it was not submitted through the regular OPC channel.
+Very few non-time-critical DDT proposals are foreseen to be approved so proposers should provide a clear justification (in Box 8b of the proposal form) why the programme should be considered for DDT allocation and why it was not submitted through the regular OPC channel.
 In the absence of such a justification, the proposal will not be considered for DDT allocation, and the proposers will be encouraged to resubmit their proposals for the next appropriate OPC submission deadline.
 As a general rule, proposals originally submitted to the OPC that were not allocated time should not be submitted as DDT proposals.